Michał Borecki

-Michał Borecki (born 5 March 1997) is a Polish professional footballer who plays as a midfielder for KKS Kalisz.
+Michał Borecki (born 5 March 1997) is a Polish professional footballer who plays as a midfielder for I liga club Znicz Pruszków.

 Club career

 In 2013, Borecki joined the youth academy of Italian Serie A side Lazio, where he suffered an injury.

-Before the second half of 2016/17, he signed for Chrobry Głogów in the Polish second division, where he made 43 league appearances and scored 4 goals.
+Before the second half of 2016–17 season, he signed for Chrobry Głogów in the Polish second division, where he made 43 league appearances and scored 4 goals.

 In 2019, Borecki signed for Polish fourth division club KKS Kalisz.

+On 19 June 2023, Borecki joined I liga club Arka Gdynia on a three-year deal.

+On 11 February 2025, he was sent on loan to fellow second-tier club Znicz Pruszków for the rest of the season, with an option for another year.
+He joined Znicz permanently on 27 June 2025.

 International career

 Borecki has been capped by Poland at under-16, under-17, under-18 and under-19 levels.